RedSec-Courses/How-To-Run-Hammer/README.md

-# How To Use Hammer?
+# How To Run Hammer?
 - Support : Marvin, Varel, And All Friends
 - Team : MedanSec
 - Support Me :)